-In this blog post I would like to discuss how to keep your artist studio safe from toxic materials; safe for children, pets and yourself.
+In this blog post I would like to discuss how to keep your artist studio safe from toxic materials; safe for children, pets and your own health.
 Just the other day someone told me she would like to use oil paints but did not because of the toxic solvents.
 Of course it is sensible to stay away from hazardous materials, but there is no need to stay away from oil painting!

 I started using oil paints shortly after my children were born.
 Indeed, instead of moving away from oil paint when small children came into the world, I actually moved to it!
 And I moved to oil painting in a safe way.